xy-kasumi/Spark-pulser/README.md

 ### Build & Use
 * docs: contains assembly manuals and specs
-* discharge-board: KiCad files for PCBA
-* discharge-firmware: C firmware code for the boards
 * dicer: main software that generates G-code from STL for the machine
+* firmware: C firmware code for the boards
+* pcb: KiCad files for PCBA
+* mech (TBD): CAD files for the machine

 These are necessary for building, testing, and using the machine.